shifaomar/text-based-mancala-game-2430/docs/README.md

 ## Limitations

 What isn't done?
 What things cause errors?
-junit tests and when running i get NullPointerException
+junit tests and the logic isnt correct
 ## Author Information

 Your name and contact information including your email address